se-edu/learningresources/contents/performance/PerformanceProfiling.md

 This behavior is usually enabled by default, which may be undesirable when you want to examine *small functions* carefully.

-> You can set your profiler to [include/exclude small functions from instrumentation](https://msdn.microsoft.com/en-us/library/bb514150.aspx).
+> See how to set your profiler to [include/exclude small functions from instrumentation](https://msdn.microsoft.com/en-us/library/bb514150.aspx).

 ### Resources:
 1. [How to: Limit Instrumentation to Specific Functions](https://msdn.microsoft.com/en-us/library/cc470663.aspx)